 If you’re just starting out, it can be difficult to know what sales model is best for your business.

 In this article, I’ll introduce you to the three main ones and share some tips on how to choose and what challenges to expect.

 And let’s start with the most common model there is:

-The self-service sales model is about low-priced products with a fully automated What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer….
+The self-service sales model is about low-priced products with a fully automated customer journey.
 Most startups that use this approach sell their goods via eCommerce so that they can focus on the quality of the product and design.

 If you want to make a big splash on the SaaS market as a newbie, it’s important that your product prices are not too high.

 The recommended pricing for self-service models is between $1 and $1000 because that’s what your target audience will be willing to pay.

 Focus: Product and Customer Journey

 In order for this model to work, both your product and your customer acquisition strategy need to be tailored.